 Dr. Levine received his medical degree from the University of Calgary in 1979, which was followed by postgraduate training in Internal Medicine (FRCPC) and Clinical Pharmacology at the University of Toronto (1981–1987).
 He received an MSc degree in Clinical Epidemiology from McMaster University in 1988.

-Until his recent appointment to the Board, Dr. Levine was a member of the Patented Medicine Prices Review Board's Human Drug Advisory Panel.
+Until his appointment to the Board, Dr. Levine was a member of the Patented Medicine Prices Review Board's Human Drug Advisory Panel.
 He acts, on an ad hoc basis, as a clinical pharmacology consultant to the Ontario Ministry of Health and Long-Term Care.
-In addition, he is the Editor-in-Chief of the Journal of Population Therapeutics and Clinical Pharmacology and is an Associate Editor of the ACP Journal Club: Evidence-Based Medicine.
+In addition, he is the Editor-in-Chief of the Journal of Population Therapeutics and Clinical Pharmacology and Associate Editor of the ACP Journal Club: Evidence-Based Medicine.

 Carolyn Kobernick is a lawyer and former career public servant.
 Prior to her retirement in 2013, Ms. Kobernick had been Assistant Deputy Minister of Public Law for the Department of Justice since 2006.
 As principal counsel to the Minister of Justice and Attorney General of Canada, Ms. Kobernick was instrumental in the development and delivery of policy for the Public Law sector.
 In addition to identifying key strategic, legal and operational matters, she tackled cross-cutting national issues as the liaison between the Department of Justice and other government organizations.